eceltov/V3Project/README.md

 The following scripts either create embeddings for the analysis, or produce a dataset from these embeddings.

-- `datasetCreator.py`: Creates CSV datasets inside the `results` folder (will be created if absent).
+- `datasetCreator.py`: Creates CSV datasets inside the `results` folder (will be created if absent) from the computed embeddings.
 Contains a function for each dataset type (annotation, static analysis, dynamic analysis, theoretical analysis).

-- `computeTheoreticalEmbeddings.py`: Creates derived embedding files from annotations.
+- `computeTheoreticalEmbeddings.py`: Creates embedding files from annotations.
 This is a very computationally intensive task; a single annotation file can take several hours to process.
 Because of this, it is intended to be run on multiple nodes.
 It takes two arguments: the 0-based serial number of the node and the total number of nodes running the script.
 Each node will be assigned a subset of annotations.
 The script guarantees that two nodes will not work on the same annotations, provided they have different serial numbers and the same total number of nodes in their launch parameters.
 This holds true even if the nodes start running at different times.
 We recommend using prime numbers for the total number of nodes and changing this number to a different prime with every batch to balance the workload (think of a "node" here more as a job submission rather than a physical machine).

 - `computeStaticEmbeddings.py`: Creates static grid embedding files.
 The function call inside the file can be used with different parameters.